Self-insured persons within the meaning of the Bulgarian Social Security Code (SSC) are:

 - Health insurance fund - 8.00%.

-We will consider in detail two examples with earned income below the maximum social security income and above the maximum social security income, which from 01.04.2022 is BGN 3.400.
+We will consider in detail two examples with earned income below the maximum social security income and above the maximum social security income, which for 2023 is BGN 3.400.

 With an annual income of BGN 48.000 and compulsory social security contributions excluding the „General Sickness and Maternity Fund“